-Most Indian students attend college in the US to gain a solid technical education because, be it in pure sciences or hard engineering, the US is home to many of the world’s leading technical institutions.
-It’s unfortunate, however, that many of these same students end up dismissing the non-technical aspects of learning.
+Most Indian students attend college in the US to gain a solid technical education.
+Be it in pure sciences or hard engineering, the US is home to many of the world’s leading technical institutions.
+It’s unfortunate, however, that many of these same students dismiss the non-technical aspects of learning.
 This is especially concerning since the US education system is literally built on a foundation of liberal education; it is one of its strongest aspects.

 to deal with complexity, diversity, and change.
 It provides students with broad knowledge